Your Directors present the Thirty Third Annual Report and Audited Statement of Accounts of theCompany for the year ended 31st March, 2025.

 5. The Remuneration, Compensation and commission, etc. to the Managerial Person and KMP andSenior Management Personnel will be determined by the Committee and recommended to the Boardfor approval.
 The Remuneration, Compensation and commission, etc. shall be subject to prior/postapproval of the shareholders of the Company and Central Government wherever required.

-The Company has Business Risk Management framework to identity, evaluate business risks andopportunities.
-This framework seeks to create transparency, minimize adverse impact on the businessobjectives and enhance the Company’s competitive advantage.
+The Company has Business Risk Management framework to identify, evaluate business risks andopportunities.
+This framework seeks to create transparency, minimize adverse impact on the businessobjectives and enhance the Company's competitive advantage.

 The Policy regulates all transactions between the Company and its related parties.